wiredopposite/XGDTool/README.md

 # XGDTool
-XGDTool is a command line OG and 360 Xbox disc utility, capable of converting discs to and from any mainstream format.
+XGDTool is an OG and 360 Xbox disc utility, capable of converting discs to and from any mainstream format.
+It's available as a GUI or CLI app.

 This program is still in initial testing.
 If you experience an issue, please report it in the Issues tab and help make this program better!
-Currently it's Windows only, but Linux and Mac support are planned.
+Currently it's Windows only, but Linux support is planned.

 ## Features
 - Supports convertion between following formats: